rmcwhae/russellmcwhae.ca/content/journal/the-upgrade-to-5k.md

 If you can manage the upfront sticker shock, external monitors can offer a surprisingly strong value proposition, as they routinely outlast your computer.
 My “stopgap” 4K monitor has lasted three different MacBook Pros.
 Such longevity is truly exceptional among gadgets: nothing else I can think of has given me a decade of daily use for $550.
 It brings my review, [The Upgrade to 4K](/journal/the-upgrade-to-4k), from ten years ago full circle—here’s hoping for many more years yet out of my 4K monitor.

-After a long wait—twelve years!—my 5K dream has come true: my eyes are literally on a 5K display while writing this.
+After a long wait—twelve years and two cities later—my 5K dream has come true: my eyes are literally on a 5K display while writing this.
 Here’s how I got one without breaking the bank, and some thoughts on using it.

 ## A Note on Resolution